The projects of the Belgian-Luxembourg Chamber of Commerce in Russia

 We are actively cooperating with Russian government agencies, regional governments in order to provide as simple and quick entry to the market as possible.

-The projects of the Belgian-Luxembourg Chamber of Commerce in Russia (BLCCR)
+The Belgian-Luxembourg Chamber of Commerce in Moscow

-Belgian-Luxembourg Chamber of Commerce in Russia
+The Chronicles of the Belgian-Luxembourg Chamber of Commerce in Russia (CCBLR)

 BLCCR Moscow headquarter office